 What is affiliate marketing?

-Affiliate marketing is, in simplest terms, promoting a product on your website and earning a small commission (at no extra cost to the buyer) if they make a purchase through your unique affiliate link.
+Affiliate marketing is, in simplest terms, promoting a product on your website and earning a small commission (at no extra cost to the buyer) if they make a purchase after clicking on your unique affiliate link.

 Affiliate marketing is a great way for bloggers to make money from blogging, whether you blog about fashion, beauty, travel, lifestyle, parenting, home decor, personal finance, or anything else!
 You can become an affiliate for almost every product and brand out there and earn money from it.